bishalr0y/recipe-sharing-app/README.md

 <h2>Recipe-Share🔁</h2>
 This is a recipe sharing web application 🍅 that is made with MERN stack.
-The frontend consits of adding and deleting recipes that uses Redux toolkit for global state management ⚛️.
+The frontend consists of adding and deleting recipes that uses Redux toolkit for global state management ⚛️.
 The authentication is powered by JWT and local storage is being implemented so that the user won't have login again and again ✨.
 The Node.js backend uses MongoDB as the database to add, delete recipes and for authentication 🔐.
 <br>